Persistent Homology with Selective Rips complexes detects geodesic circles: Geometric Lemmas

 \begin{lemma} There exists $D=D_\a > |\a|$ such that each non-contractible loop in $N$ of length less than $D$ is homotopic to $\a$ (or possibly $\a^-$, if an orientation is taken into account). \end{lemma}

 \begin{proof} The proof is similar to that of Lemma \ref{Lemma1} with a direct application of the Arzel\` a-Ascoli Theorem.
 Assume that for each $s> |\a|$ there exists a non-contractible loop $\g_s$ in $N$ of length less than $s$, which is not homotopic to $\a$.
-The bound on the length provides the equicontinuity condition and we can use the Arzel\` a-Ascoli Theorem to assume there exists a decreasing sequence $s_i$ converging to $|\a|$ so that $\g_{s_i}$ pointwise converge to a geodesic $\g$ of length $|\a|$.
+The bound on the length provides the equicontinuity condition and we can use the Arzel\` a-Ascoli Theorem to assume there exists a decreasing sequence $s_i$ converging to $|\a|$ so that $\g_{s_i}$ pointwise converge to a loop $\g$.
+As all $\g_{s_i}$ are of length at least $|\alpha|$, so is $\gamma$.
+As for any $i$, each member of the collection $\{\g_{s_i}\}_{i \geq i'}$ is of length less than $s_{i'}$, the same holds for $\gamma$.
+Thus, $\gamma$ is of length $|\alpha|$.

 By Lemma \ref{LemmaA} $\g$ is homotopic to almost all $\g_{s_i}$.
 On the other hand, $\g$ is either $\a$ (or possibly $\a^-$ if the orientation is taken into account) or contractible, which is a contradiction with our assumption. \end{proof}

 \begin{corollary} Each triple of points in $N$ of diameter less than $D/3$ is of winding number either $0,1,$ or $-1$. \end{corollary}

 \begin{lemma} Assume, $\b$ and $\g$ are two loops in $N$ with a common point $x_0$, and let $\b * \g$ denote their concatenation at that point.
 Then $\o(\b * \g)= \o(\b)+ \o(\g)$. \end{lemma}